dominixz/PoEUnFreeze/README.md

 1. Grab the release from the [releases page](https://github.com/Kapps/PoEUncrasher/releases/)
 2. Unzip it
 3. Run the executable there.
 It doesn't matter if you run it before or after PoE starts.

+## Is this Allowed?

+The tool does not interact with the game client in any way that's not allowed.
+It reads from the client.txt file, which is explicitly allowed by GGG.
+Other than that, all it does is modify the process affinity exactly as if you were using the task manager.
+This means it should be completely fine to use.